 Software defined Networking

-Dr. Martin Casado developed an architecture to separate control and forwarding functions of networking de-vices, migrating control to a centralized policy server.
+Dr. Martin Casado developed an architecture to separate control and forwarding functions of networking devices, migrating control to a centralized policy server.
 This architecture evolved to what is now known as Software Defined Networking (SDN) today.
 One of the first challenges was the need for a common South Bound Interface (SBI) protocol between the SDN Controller and the forwarding networking device.
 OpenFlow developed by the Open Networking Foundation (ONF) and is used over a secure channel (Transport Layer Security (TLS) over Transmission Control Protocol (TCP) port 6633 and 6653) to modify the group and flow tables in a OpenFlow networking device.
 OpenFlow has evolved to version 1.5.1.

 SDN Controllers